Cornbread is a delicious accompaniment to many different meals, and some people even make it simply to enjoy it as a snack.

 Typically, you’ll be asked to preheat the oven to 400 degrees Fahrenheit.
 You’ll then bake the cornbread for approximately twenty minutes.

-Often, the recipes will note that you’re supposed to bake the cornbread until the top begins to brown on top.
-It might be wise to use a little trick to see if the cornbread is really done before shutting your oven off.
+Often, the recipes will note that you’re supposed to bake it until the top begins to brown on top.
+It might be wise to use a little trick to see if it is really done before shutting your oven off.

 Remove the cornbread from the oven and place it on top of the stove.
-Grab a toothpick and poke it into the center of the cornbread.
+Grab a toothpick and poke it into the center.

 If the toothpick comes out clean, it means that the cornbread is done.
-If the toothpick has gummy material stuck to it, you’ll know that the cornbread needs to bake for several minutes longer.
+If the toothpick has gummy material stuck to it, you’ll know that it needs to bake for several minutes longer.

 2 – Problems with Your Oven